Frequently Asked Questions

 With the partnership of the US Department of Agriculture Natural Resource Conservation Services, we restored 26 acres of land to its natural wetland form.
 This also serves to slow runoff by forming several dams and silt collection basins.
 This land supports an increasingly diverse habitat of insects, amphibians, birds and predators.
 Our friend, an avid birder, installed and maintains blue bird boxes and barn owl boxes for nesting across our seven farms, most of which are used annually to raise a new generation of chicks.
 All of our historic barns have had modern drainage installed so that manure and nutrients do not enter the nearby streams.
 Most of our pastures have been terraced and contoured to prevent erosion by containing run-off.
 We also have planted more than 1000 native trees as a buffer along the streams and waterways.

 Grass fed beef has a deeper or richer beef flavor since cattle require longer time to finish on grass.
 It also has less fat than grain-fed beef.
 The flavor is sweet and nutty and takes on unique flavor of the farm on which it is raised.

 Do you cook grass fed beef differently?

 Grass fed beef should be treated more gently than conventional beef because the fat is more finely grained and there is less of it.
 Cook roasts in a crockpot on low or warm settings, or in a very low heat oven for many hours.
-If you choose to braise grass fed beef prior to cooking it, use extra fat in the pan like butter or duck fat to do so.
-Steaks should be cooked at a high temperature until medium-rare or medium this allows the outside of the steak to sear and hold in all the delicious juices.
+If you choose to braise grass fed beef prior to cooking it, use extra fat in the pan like butter, lard, coconut oil, or bacon fat to do so.
+Steaks should be cooked to medium rare or medium.
+The reverse sear method is our preferred way of preparing a steak.